 Exploitation Status

-Analyst Notes: As of June 18, 2026, there is no public information indicating active exploitation of this vulnerability.
-However, due to the high CVSS score and the critical nature of CRM systems, the potential for exploitation is significant.
+Analyst Notes: As of Jul 6, 2026, there is no public information indicating active exploitation of this vulnerability.
+However, due to the nature of the flaw, the potential for exploitation is high.

 Analyst Recommendation